Lyricist / musician

 A busy corporate lawyer in Philadelphia, Pennsylvania for many years, Melissa has consistently found time to pursue her lifelong passions for art and music.
 She has always loved to draw, and her work as a child and young adult won many awards.
 She has also developed her skill in photography with numerous darkroom courses, and her work has appeared in several shows including the prestigious Photography 20 show at The Perkins Center for the Arts, Morristown, New Jersey.

 An avid concertgoer, today she is known in Philadelphia jazz and classical music circles for drawing hundreds of musicians in live performances, and many of the world’s leading classical and jazz artists have signed these portraits.
 Her artwork graces the covers of tenor saxophonist Larry McKenna’s jazz CDs "Profile" and "From All Sides" and guitarist Tom Giacabetti's jazz CD "Tender Heart: Songs Of Tom Giacabetti And Melissa Gilstrap."
 In addition, her photography is featured on the cover of jazz bassist Lee Smith’s jazz CD "Sittin’ On A Secret."
-Four of her musician

-portrait drawings were shown in the juried art exhibition “All That’s Jazz” (2015) and one of her musician photographs was shown in the juried photography exhibition "Live Philly Jazz – Through the Photographic Lens" (2016), both held at the Philadelphia City Hall art gallery.
+Recently, four of Melissa Gilstrap's musician drawings were shown in the juried art exhibition “All That’s Jazz” (2015) and one of her musician photographs was shown in the juried photography exhibition "Live Philly Jazz – Through the Photographic Lens" (2016), both held at the Philadelphia City Hall art gallery.
 Her artwork also resides in private collections.

 Welcome to the website of Melissa Gilstrap, Artist and Lyricist!
 My website is under construction.
 More to come soon!
 Thank you!